The Law of Jubilee

 When the fair price had been calculated, the sale was made, and the new owners began to farm the property.
 The previous owners generally found employment on another estate, unless they were hired to work their own land as laborers for the new owner.
 It was the right of the original land inheritor to redeem his land at any time if he was able to do so.
 With each passing year the redemption price of the land was decreased proportionately, because, as we said, the land was not valued as land per se but in terms of its harvests.
 This eliminated any land speculation.

 The law of God forbade the outright sale of one's land inheritance, because the land belongs to God.
-All land sales were temporary.
+God owns it by right of creation (Gen. 1:1).
+Thus, all land sales were temporary.
 Today we would call them leases.
 Leviticus 25:23 says,

 The Lawful Right of Redemption